-by LaJon Miller
+About LaJon Miller

 "I am a Southern California based artist and I’ve been drawing since I was four years old.
 I would sit in front of our television and draw scenes from old Looney Tunes, Tom and Jerry, and Popeye cartoons.
 So I guess it was around the age of ten that I realized how much I loved getting lost in my own world creating characters or scenes from my head.
-Life eventually led me to getting 3D Animation degree then receiving formal art training from an old watercolor and oil painting master in Glendale CA. And later on I taught myself how to use the more modern mediums such as acrylic and spray paint.
+Life eventually led me to getting 3D Animation degree then receiving formal art training from an old watercolor and oil painting master in Glendale, CA. Later on I taught myself how to use the more modern mediums such as acrylic and spray paint.

 I’ve been focusing my present creative energy on painting and illustrating women.
 The women in my paintings are not based on any one specific female or feminine figure in my life but a plethora of many women.
 Women have been a direct influence to a multitude of positive and significant transitions throughout my life experiences.
 Especially in the direction towards an art career.
-In this present state I live in a world of massive gender inequality and I’m making it my personal responsibility as a man to use my voice creatively to bring attention and awareness to the strength, passion, resilience, innovation and beauty that women can offer to the world.
+In this present state I live in a world of massive gender inequality and I’m making it my personal responsibility as a man to use my voice creatively to bring attention and awareness to the strength, passion, resilience, innovation, and beauty that women can offer to the world.
 If we allow women to receive the same opportunities and treatment there can only be amazing positivity and growth for us as human beings.
-The power of creation and the universe itself exists within the woman and without her we could never be."
+The power of creation and the universe itself exists within the woman and without her we could never be.

-“My voice stands with her voice, and each line I create builds a step towards equality for her.”
+My voice stands with her voice, and each line I create builds a step towards equality for her.”